 The 6,400,000 restricted shares of common stock issued to the EnviroSystems preferred stockholders are subject to an Escrow and Lock-Up Agreement.
 Pursuant to the terms of the Escrow and Lock-Up Agreement, the 6,400,000 shares of common stock will be held in escrow for a period equal to the longer of 12 months following January 10, 2006 or 9 months after the effective date of a registration statement under the Securities Act registering such shares for resale.
 Provided, however, that in no event shall such shares be held in escrow for a period exceeding 15 months from January 10, 2006, the effective date of the merger closing.
-The Escrow and Lock-Up Agreement also provides for earlier release of the shares of common stock in certain instances.
+The Escrow and Lock-Up Agreement also provides for earlier release of the shares of common stock in the event that (i) MV Nanotech Corp. exercises warrants and sells the underlying shares of common stock, or (ii) we agree, with MV Nanotech Corp.'s consent to release the shares.
 All 6,400,000 shares of common stock are to be held for the benefit of the EnviroSystems Preferred Stockholders.
 If any options or warrants to purchase EnviroSystems preferred stock held in the escrow account expire unexercised, then the shares of our common stock that would have been issued upon such exercise, will be distributed among the remaining EnviroSystems Preferred Stockholders.